 And, if you’re still not convinced that your skin has the immense power of regeneration, simply imagine what happens when you get a deep cut.
-Your body goes into repair mode and in time, your cut develops mild to severe scar tissue as the body’s immune system and repair mechanism rushes to the epidermis to seal the body’s boundary of protection so that invaders would be kept at bay.
+Your body goes into repair mode.
+In time, your cut develops mild to severe scar tissue as the body’s immune system and repair mechanism rush to the epidermis to seal the body’s protection boundary so that invaders would be kept at bay.

 The skin, like the whole body, is intelligent and self-healing.
 It breathes, detoxifies, protects, and senses.
 And when you notice problematic changes to the skin, it is an external signal that something is internally off-balance and needs attention.